-How one murder case from 2004 could result in the most significant restoration of tribal jurisdiction over Native American land in U.S. history.
+How one 1999 murder could result in the most significant restoration of tribal jurisdiction over Native American land in U.S. history.

-Anyone with even a rudimentary knowledge of American history knows that white settlers steadily seized Native American lands over the course of several centuries in order to build the United States.
-But what’s not so well-known is that a version of that same land grab continues to play out today.
+Anyone with even a rudimentary knowledge of American history knows about the Trail of Tears of the mid-1800s, when President Andrew Jackson forced Native Americans off of their native lands and onto reservations in Oklahoma.
+But what’s not so well-known is that a version of that same land grab continued well into the 20th and 21st centuries, with significant legal implications today.

-However, the Supreme Court will soon have a chance to not only put an end to that, but also to return an enormous chunk of land — half of Oklahoma — to its Native American owners.
+In the fall of 2019, the U.S. Supreme Court will have a chance to return certain legal authority over an enormous chunk of land — half of Oklahoma — to several Native American tribes.

-But the Native American tribes argue that this decision would simply return to them the land that was promised to them before being taken from them without merit, restoring the property that they rightfully own.
+Plus, the Native tribes argue that this decision would simply return to them the land they were promised nearly 200 years ago.

 The case is currently on the Supreme Court’s calendar for the fall of 2019.
 The outcome is uncertain, as Justice Neil Gorsuch, who has often sided with Native Americans in tribal cases, recused himself (he used to sit on the bench of the circuit court that ruled in Murphy’s favor in 2017).
 Pretty soon, the court may settle this historic case — with potentially enormous consequences.